lavishm58/Optimal-Bayesian-Classifier/README.md

 # Optimal-Bayesian-Classifier-and-Regression-Problem

-There are three dataset problems solved -
+There are two different dataset problems solved -

 ## Bayesian Classifier